 I direct, design and develop experiences that blend physical and digital.
 My inventive use of technology creates a space for design and story to thrive, resulting in compelling experiences that educate, delight and transform.
 Read More.

-Heroes is a mixed reality piece premiered at Sundance New Frontier 2017, in collaboration with Melissa Painter and MPC VR.
+Heroes premiered at Sundance New Frontier 2017, in collaboration with Melissa Painter and MPC VR.
 With support from Unity Technologies, Oculus, Nokia Ozo, The Theater at Ace Hotel, House of Moves, AMD Radeon, HP.

-The experience creates the illusion of standing under the lights of the Royal Shakespeare Theatre, before a packed house, playing the role of Hamlet, speaking to the ghost of his father.
+It creates the illusion of standing under the lights of the Royal Shakespeare Theatre, before a packed house, playing the role of Hamlet, speaking to the ghost of his father.

-A life sized display creates a window into the iconic Royal Shakespeare Theatre.
-Intelligent sensing ensures the actor (Ewart James Walters) always looks the visitor in the eye.
+A life-sized display coupled with intelligent sensing ensures the actor (Ewart James Walters) always looks the visitor in the eye.

-How can we encourage civic engagement?
-The Issue Machine and it's companion installation evolves the traditional soapbox to a combination of freedom of expression with the anonymity of a voting booth, and the verifiable results of a poll.
+This installation advances the traditional soapbox to combine freedom of expression with the anonymity of a voting booth, and the verifiable results of a poll.
 I call it The Issue Machine.

-This project spans the widest array of interfaces, from spatial (square) to physical (box, tags) to digital (site) to cloud (image processing).
-The issue machine blends modern serverless cloud based processing with local micro controller (raspberry pi) capture.
+This project spans the widest array of interfaces: spatial (public square) to physical (wooden box, tags) to digital (site) to cloud (image processing).
+The Issue Machine blends modern serverless cloud-based image processing with local micro controller (Raspberry Pi) image capture.

 "A kinetic sculpture turned a vacant storefront in Portland, Ore., into a space for interaction and reflection.